-A Treasure card that says "Usable once only" is often called a "one-shot" Treasure.
+Some Treasure cards are labeled One-Shot.
 Most of these are used during combat to strengthen the munchkins or the monsters, and may be played from your hand or from the table.
 Some have other effects, however, so read the card carefully!
 Discard these cards as soon as the combat is over or their effect is resolved.
+Once a One-Shot is played, it doesn't have an owner and isn't a valid target of Curses or Bad Stuff, even if you are still resolving its effect.